Sanglorian/orcus/Orcus Monsters - current.md

 > **Multiple Images** (swift, refresh 5, 6) ● **Illusion**
 > The greymalkin receives a +6 power bonus to AC.
 Each time an attack misses the greymalkin, the bonus decreases by 2.

-*The creature appears to be some sort of predatory cat, resembling a smoke-gray leopard with an unusually bestial snout.
-The air around it seems to shimmer, not unlike a heat mirage, and without a sound a second identical creature appears to the left.*
+The greymalkin resembles a smoke-gray leopard with an unusually bestial snout.
+The air around it shimmers like a heat mirage, and it can conjure mirror images of itself to throw off attackers.

 # Shapeshifter Slime
 Shapeshifter slime are oozes of unusual intelligence, who can disguise themselves as humanoids.

-The shapeshifter slime begins in human form.
-Once sufficiently damaged, it transforms into its original slime form.
-Players get separate XP for defeating each form.
+The shapeshifter slime typically begins in human form.
+Once sufficiently damaged, it transforms into its slime form, with the same current HP as its previous form.
+Players only get XP once for defeating a shapeshifter slime.

 <figure><img src="pics\DnD_Ochre_Jelly.png" alt="Ochre Jelly by LadyofHats" style="zoom: 100%;" /><figcaption>Ochre Jelly by LadyofHats</figcaption></figure>